allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 tags: elm http
 ---

+*Preliminary note: in this article we'll use Elm [decoders](https://guide.elm-lang.org/interop/json.html), [tasks](http://package.elm-lang.org/packages/elm-lang/core/latest/Task), [results](https://guide.elm-lang.org/error_handling/result.html) and leverage the [Elm Architecture].
+If you're not comfortable with these concepts, you may want to check their respective documentation.*

 Sometimes in Elm you struggle with the most basic things.

 Especially when you come from a JavaScript background, where chaining HTTP requests are relatively easy thanks to Promises.
 Here's a real-world example leveraging the Github public API, where we fetch a list of Github events, pick the first one and query some user information from its unique identifier.